 - Camouflage: Blend into environment

-- Find places to hide from predators
+- Find hiding places

 Although more well-known than other groups of animals, mammals have less diversity than other groups like birds and insects